Students dressed in traditional clothing and performing on stage for the Chinese Lunar New Year

 Lunar New Year

-On February 10, 2024, the Chinese, Korean, Japanese, Thai, Tibetan, Malaysian, Vietnamese, Singaporean and other communities in Canada and around the world will celebrate the Lunar New Year, also known as Spring Festival (Chinese), or Seollal (Korean), or Tết (Vietnamese).
+On February 17, 2026, the Chinese, Korean, Japanese, Thai, Tibetan, Malaysian, Vietnamese, Singaporean and other communities in Canada and around the world will celebrate the Lunar New Year, also known as Spring Festival (Chinese), or Seollal (Korean), or Tết (Vietnamese).
 This holiday is celebrated by over two billion people worldwide.
-Families and loved ones will come together to give thanks, exchange gifts, and welcome the arrival of the Year of the Dragon, a symbol of power, courage, tenacity, and success.
+Families and loved ones will come together to give thanks, exchange gifts, and welcome the arrival of the Year of the Horse, a symbol of strength, freedom, perseverance, and energy.

 Lunar New Year Resources